 hdr_image = makehdr(files);

+This example shows how to display a high dynamic range (HDR) image.
 To view an HDR image, you must first convert the data to a dynamic range that can be displayed correctly on a computer.
-Use the tonemap function to perform this conversion. tonemap converts the high dynamic range image into an RGB image of class uint8.

 To write a high dynamic range image from the MATLAB workspace into a file, use the hdrwrite function.